letienson987/cypress/README.md

 1. it's slow
 1. anything it doesn't handle the docs will tell you _YOU SHOULDN'T WANT TO DO THAT_ (eg. test if an element exists)
 1. it's a total pain to get it working on CI
-1. I have yet to see _anyone_ use it well